FACG4/To-Do-/README.md

 Very simple web page that allows users to scheduling their everyday tasks.
 It also allow them do delete and mark whether the task is done or not.
 ##  **How**
 We have divided our project into four phases:
-1) We wrote the four functions makeTodo, deleteTodo, markTodo, sortTodo.
+1. We wrote the four functions makeTodo, deleteTodo, markTodo, sortTodo.
-2) We did the TTD for these four functions to make sure they work correctly.
+2. We did the TTD for these four functions to make sure they work correctly.
-3)We edited the dom.js file.
+3. We edited the dom.js file.
-4) We edited the html and css files.
+4. We edited the html and css files.